AGE: – Recent a few years old

 WEIGHT:– 3.15 kg.

 This Buddha statues is heavily decorated with genuine antique glass pieces held in place by thayo lacquer across the front and top of the pedestal.
-It has been popular in Burma for a few centuries to decorate furniture with coloured glass pieces of the size seen on this statue and smaller glass mosaic pieces on many Buddha statues.

 These glass pieces have probably come from an old piece of furniture which has been discarded.
 The coloured glass flower decoration with a plain white glass border follow the outline and lapel of the robe front and back, a single row of glass pieces decorate the forehead from ear to ear.
 The glass panels are held in place with thayo lacquer.
 Thayo lacquer is a sticky black substance derived from the tamarind tree and used to decorate many different art forms in Burma.